AlmaLinux/almalinux.org/CONTRIBUTING.md

 **The meat of your post**

 - Below the --- of the metadata block, you should place the content of your blog post.
 This content should be in markdown format, and any images you want to include in your post can be added to `./static/blog-images/` and will serve from `/blog-images/`.
-- Before submitting your PR, please test that your content loads correctly by building the site locally with the command `hugo server`
+- Before submitting your PR, please test that your content loads correctly by building the site locally with the command `hugo serve`

 ### Some notes about content

 - define all terms used (especially acronyms) so that all readers may understand your content.
 - content submitted to the AlmaLinux blog should be unique and not posted elsewhere on the internet.
-- by submitting content to the AlmaLinux website, you acknowledge that you are aware of our [https://almalinux.org/p/the-almalinux-os-licensing-policy/license](license policy), are affirming that you own all rights to publish said content.
+- by submitting content to the AlmaLinux website, you acknowledge that you are aware of our [https://almalinux.org/p/the-almalinux-os-licensing-policy/](license policy), are affirming that you own all rights to publish said content.
 - external links are allowed, but links to paywalled websites or obvious use of a blog post on the AlmaLinux site as an SEO builder for another website is prohibited.
 By default, external links should include a '[nofollow](https://en.wikipedia.org/wiki/Nofollow)' value.
 Exceptions can be requested in your pull request.

 ## Filing issues